spurs v carlisle united match reports

 |23.01.1971||A closely fought FA Cup

-Fourth Round tie saw Spurs go through 3-2.
+Fourth Round tie saw Spurs go through 3-2 in front of a reduced capacity

 With Carlisle dominating the first half hour of the game, Spurs had to weather the storm at Brunton Park.